daliarod96/census-api-EDA/README.md

 # Introduction

 As the title implies, I will be analyzing the Latino population of Imperial County, California.
-I will compare Latinos in Imperial County with other racialized groups in Imperial County and all of California.
-In particular, I am interested in finding information related to poverty, unemployment, and educational attainment for Latinos, and studying the relationship between these three variables for possible causes and effects.
+I will compare Latinos in Imperial County with other racialized groups in the county and all of California.
+In particular, I am interested in finding information related to poverty, unemployment, and educational attainment for Latinos.
+I will study the relationship between these three variables for possible causes and effects.

 # Exploratory Data Analysis